- Member Center

 Papers co-authored by faculty members must have an accompanying letter describing the extent of the faculty member’s involvement in the work and a signed letter of nomination from your advisor.
 The student must be first author and conference presenter.

 First prize for the Student Paper Award includes $500 travel voucher, conference fee paid by EDRA, and a one year EDRA student membership.
 Second place prize is a one year EDRA student membership.
 All student award finalists merit recognition in EDRA publications.

-Student Design Award
+Student Design Poster Award

 Submitted projects will be judged in four areas:

-First prize for the Student Design Award includes a $500 travel voucher, conference fee paid by EDRA, and a one year student membership.
+First prize for the Student Design Poster Award includes a $500 travel voucher, conference fee paid by EDRA, and a one year student membership.
 Second place is a one year EDRA student membership.
 All student award finalists will receive recognition in EDRA publications and website.

-Congratulations to our 2014 Student Award Winners:
+Congratulations to the 2017 Student Award Winners